-On October 30, 2015, I issued an Order that granted CTP's motion to compel discovery.
+On December 1, 2015, I issued an Order that granted CTP's motion to compel discovery.
 I noted that Respondent had not filed a response to CTP's motion to compel discovery.
-In that Order, I stated that Respondent shall comply with CTP's request for production of documents by November 20, 2015.
+In that Order, I stated that Respondent shall comply with CTP's request for production of documents by December 16, 2015.
 I further stated that:

 Failure to do so may result in sanctions, including the issuance of an Initial Decision and Default Judgment finding Respondent liable for the violations listed in the Complaint and imposing a civil money penalty.
-Within five (5) days of Respondent's deadline to comply with discovery, CTP must file a status report notifying me whether Respondent has complied with discovery.
+CTP shall file a status report by December 22, 2015, informing me of whether it is seeking sanctions.